-Dr. Yates joined the Oklahoma State University CMT Faculty in 2006 as an Assistant Professor.
+Dr. Yates joined the Oklahoma State University Construction Faculty in 2006 as an Assistant Professor.
 She received her Bachelor of Science in Engineering Technology from the OSU Construction Management Department in 1998.
 She graduated with a Masters of Engineering Technology from Pittsburg State University in 2002.
 She also earned a Specialist in Education Degree from Pittsburg State University in 2006.
 In 2010 she was promoted to Associate Professor.
 She completed her Doctorate in Higher Education from OSU in 2012 where she focused her research on women in Science, Technology, Engineering and Math.
 She accepted the position as Program Coordinator of Construction Engineering Technology at OSU in 2013.

 Dr. Yates began her teaching career at Pittsburg State University in 2002, and has taught numerous construction courses throughout her academic career including: Construction Drawings, Concrete Technology, Estimating I, Strength of Materials in Construction, Structures I, Construction Contracts, and Capstone courses.
 She received the Halliburton Excellent Young Teacher Award in 2008, and the CEAT Advisor of the Year in 2010.
 Dr. Yates currently serves as the Associated Schools of Construction Region 5 Director.